tliron/rust-read-url/README.md

 Note that zip files require random file access and thus *must* be fully accessible.
 Consequently for remote zips the entire archive will be downloaded in order to access a single entry.
 Read-url will optimize by downloading the archive only once per context.
-Subsequent URLs accessing referring to the archive will use the existing download.
+Other URLs referring to the archive will use the existing download.

 If you have a choice of compression technologies and want efficient support for remote access then you should prefer tarballs to zip files.